dingzhaowei/TestMP/README.md

 	# The locale setting of webconsole and reports
 	locale=en_US

-	# The launching url of the DataStore each for test case, data, and environment.
+	# The launching url of the datastore each for test case, data, and environment.
 	testCaseStoreUrl=http://localhost:10081/DataStore.do
 	testDataStoreUrl=http://localhost:10082/DataStore.do
 	testEnvStoreUrl=http://localhost:10083/DataStore.do

-	# The number of threads for concurrently running task.
+	# The number of threads for running tasks.
 	executionThreadNum=10
-	# The timeout for task execution.
+	# The timeout of task execution.
 0 means no timeout.
 	executionTimeout=0

 	# The time gap (in seconds) between two refreshings of the task schedule.